-MAgPIE allocates land use to fulfil competing demands for commodities, feed, carbon storage, land conservation and environmental protection.
+MAqPIE allocates land use to fulfil competing demands for commodities, feed, carbon storage, land conservation and environmental protection.
 Land use is broadly categorized in cropland, forest land, pasture land, and other natural land.
 Regional food energy demand is defined for an exogenously given population in 16 food energy categories, based on regional diets.
 Future trends in food demand are derived from a cross-country regression analysis, based on future scenarios on GDP and population growth.
 MAgPIE takes technological development and production costs as well as spatially explicit data on potential crop yields, land and water constraints (from LPJmL) into account.
-It includes agricultural trade with different levels of regional self-sufficiency constraints.
-Changes in soil and plant carbon from land conversion are accounted for.
-MAgPIE models the full suite of AFOLU emissions.
+It includes agricultural trade with different levels of regional selfsufficiency constraints.
+MAgPIE calculates the following AFOLU GHG emissions: CO2 from land use change (including changes to soil and plant carbon content), N2O from fertilizing agricultural soils and manure management, and CH, from enteric fermentation, manure management and rice cultivation.